MDHayden/mineSweeperGame/README.md

 - If you're unlucky, you will discover a bomb and lose the game ;)
 - Otherwise, the number of bombs nearby will be displayed or game's board will be discovered

+Special boxes
+- Star box : Reveal all one boxes of the board
+- Lightning box : Reveal all boxes on the diagonal
+- Hide box : Hide a quarter of the board

 Good luck and enjoy the game !

 *********************************************************************************************************************************************
 FEATURES
 - Graphical interface (Java FX)
 - Three differents levels of difficulty : Easy, Medium and Hard
+- Bonus and Malus Boxes

 *********************************************************************************************************************************************
 SOON